jenh/ArcadeParty/README.md

 You can now open `lambda/index.js` and customize your skill even further.
 Remember to run `ask deploy` to update your skill after any change.

+## Clean up unused resources<a name="cleanup"></a>

+Because deploying skills this way is pretty speedy, you may find yourself deploying a number of them for testing purposes.
+Because DynamoDB incurs billing charges, you'll want to delete DynamoDB tables and it's also good practice to delete resources you don't need, like the Lambda function and role.
+You can do this from the AWS console or from the command line.

+**To delete unused DynamoDB tables using the AWS CLI:**

+1. Find the table(s) you want to delete by showing all available tables:

+    ```
+    $ aws dynamodb list-tables
+    ```
+2. Delete the table.
+Note that you don't need the full resource URI, you should be able delete with the short table name:

+    ```
+    $ aws dynamodb delete-table --table-name YOUR_TABLE_NAME
+    ```

+**To delete unused Lambda functions using the AWS CLI:**

+1. Find the Lambda function you want to delete by showing all available functions:

+    ```
+    $ aws lambda list-functions
+    ```
+2. Delete the function, you can use the Function name or Arn:

+    ```
+    aws lambda delete-function --function-name ask-ap_demo-default-default-12345678901
+    ```

+Note: Be careful here!
+Make sure you are deleting the correct function!

+**To delete unused IAM roles using the AWS CLI:**

+Deleting roles is a little more involved, you need to detach all policies from the role before deleting.

+1. Find the role you want to delete by showing all available functions:

+    ```
+    $ aws iam list-roles
+    ```
+2. Locate the attached policies for the role:

+    ```
+    $ aws iam list-attached-role-policies --role-name ap_demo

+    {
+      "AttachedPolicies": [
+        {
+          "PolicyName": "ap_demo_dynamodb",
+          "PolicyArn": "arn:aws:iam::123456789012:policy/ap_demo_dynamodb"
+        }
+      ]
+    }
+    ```

+3. Detach the policy (or policies, if applicable):

+    ```
+    $ aws iam detach-role-policy --role-name "ask-apdemo-default-skillStack-15-AlexaSkillIAMRole-1DCKB83JKAELG" --policy-arn "arn:aws:iam::123456789012:policy/ap_demo_dynamodb"
+    ```
+4. Delete the role, you can use the Function name or Arn:

+    ```
+    aws iam delete-role --role-name ask-apdemo-default-skillStack-15-AlexaSkillIAMRole-1DCKB83JKAELG
+    ```

+Note: Be careful here!
+Make sure you are deleting the correct function!

 ## Testing<a name="testing"></a>

 There are a number of ways to test your skill, and you'll probably find yourself using every one of them.

-You can test from an IDE, like Visual Source Code after installing the AWS extension, from the [Lambda console](https://console.aws.amazon.com/lambda), from a device (an Alexa device or the Alexa app on a mobile device), and from the [Alexa Development Console](https://developer.amazon.com/alexa/console/ask).
+You can test from an IDE (you can install the AWS extension for Visual Studio and test directly from the IDE), from the [Lambda console](https://console.aws.amazon.com/lambda), from a device (an Alexa device or the Alexa app on a mobile device), and from the [Alexa Development Console](https://developer.amazon.com/alexa/console/ask).

 For specific errors in NodeJS, you may need to test directly from the Lambda UI, an IDE, or the command line.
 To generate test cases, the Alexa Development Console is really handy, as you can type your queries, then copy the Javascript out into test cases.
 If you share your test cases or check them into Git, be sure to change any identifiers first (Tip: the `uuidgen` tool on Linux is handy for generating fake skill IDs).